Ser1ousGIT/Auto-Acronym-Dupe-Lister/README.md

 Python (onbviously)
 python-docx
-Have a single word file from which you have to find the duplicates.
+Have a single .docx from which you have to find the duplicates in the same directory as the script.
 Name it "acryonyms.docs" or change the file path in the py file.

 Commands:-